riicess/Swift-TroubleShooting-Guide/README.md

 If you are, update and compare again.
 Also make sure channel is **LIVE**!

-- Open cmd prompt (windows key +r, type cmd, hit enter)
-- Paste the following `if exist "%temp%\Ckfn1k59vk.exe" (echo File exists) else (echo File not found)`, and hit enter -if it says file exists go to last step, if it says file not found make sure your antivirus is disabled and download it on github guide and put it in the **%temp%** folder
+- open up your swift folder, go to bin, and check if there is `luau-lsp.exe` there -if there is go to last step, if there isn't first, make sure your antivirus is disabled or you added swift folder to exceptions, download `luau-lsp.exe` on github guide and put it in the bin folder.
 - close swift and rerun swift
-- check if Ckfn1k59vk.exe exists
+- check if `luau-lsp.exe` exists
 - When you launch roblox and it says starting roblox **spam** attach swift 2-3 times

 ![image](https://github.com/user-attachments/assets/ceb6b238-750c-47e9-9787-a9d0fbc56c24)

+> [!IMPORTANT]
+> If you don't have `luau-lsp.exe` you will get injection timeout everytime you press attach
 ---

 ## Module not found